demeringo/carboncrush-testbench-server/README.md

-# CarbonCrush tes becnh server setup
+# CarbonCrush test bench server setup

 🛠 Configure a server to act as the Carbon Crush test bench, to allow measure in CI.